 Thai Noodle House

+Thai Noodle House hits the spot for a casual takeaway.
 If you’re staying in Merimbula, you can pop in and pick up your order from this casual eatery, which has cultivated a loyal following on the NSW Sapphire Coast.
-Tom yum goong, roti duck wraps, beef salad, salt and pepper calamari and chicken satays are just some of the nuanced dishes on offer.
+It’s a cheap and cheerful spot for signature Southeast Asian dishes such as tom yum goong, roti duck wraps, beef salad, salt and pepper calamari and chicken satays.

-Thai Noodle House serve up all your favourites, including satay skewers.
-(Image: Getty Images)
+Thai Noodle House serves up all your favourites, including satay skewers.

-There are all kinds of cheffing wizardry on show in the kitchen at Stillwater, which is located on the banks of Merimbula Lake.
-While Stillwater Bar & Grill Merimbula has a glittering pizza oven as its centrepiece, it’s also the place to go to for dishes such as bugs and beef, battered flathead, slow-cooked pork ribs, and green beans in almond butter, which are all designed to share.
-The location of Stillwater Bar & Grill is as memorable as the food, making this one of the best places to eat in Merimbula.
+There’s all kinds of cheffing wizardry on show in the kitchen at Tidal Restaurant & Wine Bar (formerly Stillwater), which is located on the banks of Merimbula Lake.
+The seafood-centric restaurant is the place to go for a dozen locally farmed fresh oysters or mains such as locally trapped snapper with roasted carrot cream and bouillabaisse jus.
+The location of Tidal Restaurant & Wine Bar is as memorable as the food, making this one of the best places to eat in Merimbula.

 Entering the Oaklands Barn is like opening Pandora’s box.
 It’s where you will find a garden centre, a red double-decker London bus that is now a pop-up chop-shop (read: hairdresser’s) and the biggest small-batch brewery on the Sapphire Coast.

 The rule of (green) thumb here is there are no wrong choices: stop to browse from the garden centre gift store, which includes Jones & Co. pots and planters, get a minty new mullet, and then kick back in the courtyard of Longstocking Brewery, one of the best spots for a middy near Merimbula.

 Cap off a long day gallivanting ’round Merimbula with a middy at Longstocking Brewery.
 (Image: Destination NSW)